bohnman/squiggly/README.md

 ## <a name="changing-the-defaults"></a>Changing Defaults

-You have the ability to customize Squiggly by setting placing a file called squiggly.properties in your classpat.
+You have the ability to customize Squiggly by creating a file called squiggly.properties in the root of the classpath.
 ### Cache Config

 The following properties are used to control various caches in Squiggly Filter.
 Internally, these properties get